 - NHS Economic Evaluation Database (NHS EED) assists decision-makers in the world of professional health care by providing information on the costs and effects of treatments, procedures, and drugs.
-The database contains over 6,000 abstracts of quality-assessed economic evaluations and more than 21,000 total records.
+The database contains over 6,000 abstracts of quality-assessed economic evaluations and more than 21,000 total record

 CINAHL with Full Text (Cumulative Index to Nursing and Allied Health Literature)

 CINAHL with Full Text is the premier database for bibliographic information about allied health and nursing research literature and topics.
 It indexes more than 3,000 journals, 600 in full text, and other periodicals from 17 allied health fields and nursing.
 The database contains more than 1,000,000 abstract records dating back to 1981.
-Search CINAHL separately or combined
+Search CINAHL separately or combined.

 MEDLINE provides authoritative medical information on medicine, nursing, dentistry, veterinary medicine, the health care system, pre-clinical sciences, and much more.
 Created by the National Library of Medicine, MEDLINE uses MeSH(Medical Subject Headings) indexing with tree, tree hierarchy, subheadings and explosion capabilities to search citations from over 4,800 current biomedical journals.
 Search MEDLINE separately or combined with other databases like CINAHL.